Skip to Content

 Contract Law: Duty To Reveal Changes

-By: James Egle
+By: Attorney James Egle

 In the Wisconsin Court of Appeals case Hennig v.
 Ahearn, the court held that a party to a contract may assume a duty to "point out" changes in an agreement by its course of conduct during negotiations.
 This duty goes beyond simply providing a copy to the other party for its examination and may give […]